biicode/docs/reference/commands.rst

 You have an empty hive
 ^^^^^^^^^^^^^^^^^^^^^^

 We know that whenever we create a new hive, a default new block is created for as with the name provided to the assistant.
-If we manually remove that block from the ``blocks`` folder of the hive, we can directly call the ``bii open`` command and retrieve any published block from the Biicode servers.
-The code is copied to the ``blocks`` folder of the **hive** we are working on, and we can modify it as any other source block.
+If we manually remove that block from the ``blocks`` folder of the hive, we can directly call the ``bii open <block_name>`` command and retrieve any published block from the Biicode servers.
+The code is then copied to the ``blocks`` folder of the **hive** we are working on, and we can modify it as any other source block.